jenboc/Jenbot/README.md

 ### API Keys
 The following API keys and tokens are required:
 - Discord Bot token - can be created in the [Developer Portal](https://discord.com/developers/applications)
+- Wolfram Alpha Simple API AppID - can be obtained on [their website](https://products.wolframalpha.com/api/)

 ### Setup
 - Clone the repository